EspeuteClement/ASE2GMS/README.md

 The Collision works in a similar way.
 The collision of your sprite is calculated using the bounding box of the first frame of the Collision layer.
 You can edit the bounding box by resizing that frame with the Rectangular Marquee Tool.
 You can check the bounding box by pressing Ctrl above the sprite, a blue rectangle outline should appear.

+## Code info

+The `json.notlua` file is just named that way so it can be imported from our script without having Aseprite thinking it's a script.
+It's a proper lua file otherwise.